-Joe Kim, CTO of SolarWinds, explores the potential learning opportunities from business for cyber security in healthcare organisations
+Joe Kim, CTO of SolarWinds, explores the potential learning opportunities from business for cybersecurity in healthcare organizations

-Though cybercriminals are usually incentivised by financial gain, the reality is that a cyber attack can create far more damage than just hitting an organisation fiscally – this is especially the case when it comes to healthcare organisations.
+Though cybercriminals are usually incentivized by financial gain, the reality is that a cyberattack can create far more damage than just hitting an organization fiscally – this is especially the case when it comes to healthcare organizations.
 Health data is far more valuable to a cybercriminal, going for roughly 10 or 20 times more than a generic credit card number.
 Therefore, we can expect to see a surge in healthcare breaches.
-However, the impact of this won’t just cripple a trust financially.
+However, the impact of this won’t just cripple trust financially.
 It’s possible a cybercriminal could take over a hospital, manipulate important hospital data, or even compromise medical devices.

 It’s already started

-These sort of breaches are already happening.
+These sorts of breaches are already happening.
 At the start of 2016, three UK hospitals in Lincolnshire managed by the North Lincolnshire and Goole NHS Foundation Trust were infected by a computer virus.
-The breach was so severe it resulted in hundreds of planned operations and outpatient appointments being cancelled.
+The breach was so severe it resulted in hundreds of planned operations and outpatient appointments being canceled.

 Follow in the footsteps of enterprises

-Before healthcare IT professionals can even start to fully protect against these potential life-threatening attacks, the mentality of healthcare organisations needs to change.
-Currently, it’s very common for most healthcare organisations to lack basic cyber essentials, with some still running on outdated operating systems, and many devices not having basic anti-virus software.
+Before healthcare IT professionals can even start to fully protect against these potentially life-threatening attacks, the mentality of healthcare organizations needs to change.
+Currently, it’s very common for most healthcare organizations to lack basic cyber essentials, with some still running on outdated operating systems, and many devices not having basic anti-virus software.
 It’s already a challenge for healthcare IT professionals to keep the network safe and secure.
-From a community nurse using her iPad to input important patient data, to hospital clinics trying to record everything, the entry points are enormous.
+From a community nurse using her iPad to input important patient data to hospital clinics trying to record everything, the entry points are enormous.

-This creates a huge disadvantage for healthcare IT professionals from the get go.
-The situation is worsened with most healthcare organisations often having budget cuts, making security a hard thing for the board to prioritise.
+This creates a huge disadvantage for healthcare IT professionals from the get-go.
+The situation is worsened with most healthcare organizations often having budget cuts, making security a hard thing for the board to prioritize.